denten/denten.github.io/_includes/CV/06-talks.md

 ## I. Invited Talks, Workshops, & Conferences

-- "Literary Production on an Industrial Scale."
+- "The Rise of Literary Machines."
 Keynote address by invitation to The Korean Society of East West Comparative Literature, Third International Conference on "Digital Humanities and World Literature" at Pohang University, Korea on October 26, 2019.
 - "The Hermeneutics of Computer-generated Text."
 Talk by invitation at the "Poetic Critique"